What is Beat the Heat?

-“Beat the Heat” is a two-year program launched by Indiana University’s Environmental Resilience Institute and the Indiana Office of Community and Rural Affairs.
-The program's central goal is to assist communities in creating tangible, long-term, and sustainable projects that help residents in dealing with an increase in hot days and the negative health impacts that accompany hotter weather.
-The program is grant-funded and supported by both state and national organizations.
-The grant funding has allowed Richmond to hire a full-time Heat Relief Coordinator, whose role consists of collaborating with community members and local organizations to lead assessments that promote heat coping strategies and solutions.
-The Heat Relief Coordinator will create and implement a heat relief strategy with the help of the Heat Relief Task Force, an advisory group of individuals from a wide variety of sectors in the city.
+“Beat the Heat” was a two-year program launched by Indiana University’s Environmental Resilience Institute and grant-funded by the Indiana Office of Community and Rural Affairs.
+The program's central goal was to assist communities in creating tangible, long-term, and sustainable projects that help residents in dealing with an increase in hot days and the negative health impacts that accompany hotter weather.

 Throughout the Spring and Summer of 2022, the City of Richmond drafted its first Heat Management Plan.
 While still in its draft form, we invite you to review the plan and develop any thoughts you may have about how the City can improve it before being finalized.
 This plan includes 23 strategies that aim to lower air temperature in Richmond and help better prepare the community for high summer temperatures.
 The plan outlines strategies for implementation during the duration of the Beat the Heat program (until Spring 2023) and beyond.
 Click here to review the draft plan.

 One of the most effective measures to prevent heat-related illness is by accessing air-conditioned spaces.
 If you don't have air-conditioning at home or if your air-conditioning goes out during a heat wave, consider visiting one of Richmond's cooling centers!
 Cooling centers are public facilities that allow individuals to come in and cool off during periods of high heat.
 Cooling centers are vital to keeping Richmond cool.